Jpomz/ENVS318-Applied-R-NatSci/index.md

 The material is designed to be modify and remixed to create your own courses.
 Collaborative development and contributions by are welcome.

+All the source files for this iteration of the course can be found at [Justin Pomeranz's GitHub page](https://github.com/Jpomz/ENVS396-FA-2024).